diogoaurelio/schedoscopeWiki/Test-Framework.md

 The following example is taken from the tutorial.
-It tests a view called "Restaurants", which holds information about restaurants and is populated by a single other view called "Nodes".
+It tests a view called "Restaurants", which holds information about restaurants and is populated by a Hive transformation from a single other view called "Nodes".
 Comments on each phase can be found within the source code; details on specifying test data input can be found in the subsequent section _Test Data Definition_; the section _Test Runing & Result Checking_ then details on test execution and result inspection.

     case class RestaurantsTest() extends FlatSpec